-Ischemic colitis occurs when there is not enough blood flowing to the colon, also known as the large intestine.
-It is more likely to occur in people who are over 60, smoke cigarettes, or have diabetes.
+Ischemic colitis occurs when there is not enough blood flowing to the colon or large intestine.
+It can lead to stomach cramps and pain.

 The condition can develop over time (chronic) or come on suddenly (acute).
 Sometimes, chronic ischemic colitis can heal on its own, but some people may still need treatment to prevent infection or colon damage.

 Doctors consider acute ischemic colitis to be a medical emergency that requires urgent care.